yan-zaretskiy/PartStacker/docs/building/windows.md

 If you choose to make edits to the code, repeat these steps to rebuild PartStacker

-* Make sure you've closed out of the PartStacker if you have it running
+* Make sure you've exited PartStacker before building again

 ### Run PartStacker